Head Volunteer

 no backing out when it wasn’t fun

-from the high table, a glimpse of the sun
+from the high table, a dollop of honey

 away — too late for that, she said.
 You’re mine.